httpie/cli/docs/README.md

 From now on, you can refer to the session by its name (`user1`).
-When you choose to use the session again, any previously specified authentication or HTTP headers will automatically be set:
+When you choose to use the session again, all previously specified authentication or HTTP headers will automatically be set:

 ```bash
 $ http --session=user1 pie.dev/get
 ```

-To create or reuse a different session, simple specify a different name:
+To create or reuse a different session, simply specify a different name:

 ```bash
 $ http --session=user2 -a user2:password pie.dev/get X-Bar:Foo
 ```

-Named sessions’s data is stored in JSON files inside the `sessions` subdirectory of the [config](#config) directory, typically `~/.config/httpie/sessions/<host>/<name>.json` (`%APPDATA%\httpie\sessions\<host>\<name>.json` on Windows).
+Named sessions’ data is stored in JSON files inside the `sessions` subdirectory of the [config](#config) directory, typically `~/.config/httpie/sessions/<host>/<name>.json` (`%APPDATA%\httpie\sessions\<host>\<name>.json` on Windows).

-If you have executed the above commands on a unix machine, you should be able list the generated sessions files using:
+If you have executed the above commands on a Unix machine, you should be able list the generated sessions files using:

 ```bash
 $ ls -l ~/.config/httpie/sessions/pie.dev